 The videography section of Dr. Lee’s website is designed to grab attention in the ways that porno pop- ups do.
 It’s marketed in an edgy, fun, and in-your-face way, which goes along with how she wants her channel to be received by the public.
 Maybe I wouldn’t have as much of a problem with her sharing her videos of her profession online had she not discussed Dermatillomania in what could be perceived, as an interchangeable obsession.
 Instead, when these videos are shared and “Dermatillomania” is mixed into the conversation irresponsibly, our struggles can appear superficial.

 The emotional pitfalls of BFRBs are serious and should not be minimized through fetishized videos meant to evoke strong emotions.
 The shock factor these videos have given the public has been coupled with a tinted view of what Dermatillomania is.
-Based on the success of Dr. Lee’s sensationalized videos, her brand of awareness will reach further than the current literature and resources on this disorder to educate about this topic.
+Based on the success of Dr. Lee’s sensationalized videos, her brand of awareness will reach further than the current literature and resources on this disorder will to educate about this topic.
 The question is, do we want our condition to be shared around the world through reputable sources or exploitative means?